emannix/automating-the-assessment-of-biofouling/README.md

 This repository includes code and sample images to run biofouling detection models trained using the [ComFe](https://arxiv.org/abs/2403.04125) method and a [DINOv2](https://github.com/facebookresearch/dinov2) backbone.
 These models are trained to detect the presence of an underwater hull or other structure, biofouling, paint damage, and niche areas.

-See the inference script for details on running the ONNX model, which can be downloaded [here](https://figshare.com/articles/dataset/Automating_the_assessment_of_biofouling_in_images/26537158), along with the dataset used to train the model.
+See the inference script for details on running the ONNX model, which can be [downloaded](https://figshare.com/articles/dataset/Automating_the_assessment_of_biofouling_in_images/26537158), along with the dataset used to train the model.

 The model achieves the following performance: